Administrative Policies and Procedures Manual - Policy 7710: Property Management and Control

 2. Acquiring Property

-All purchases of equipment are made according to University policies, the Higher Education Department (HED), and the State of New Mexico Procurement Code.
+All purchases of equipment are made according to University policies, the Higher Education Department (HED) regulations, and the State of New Mexico Procurement Code.
 Expenditures for units of equipment of $10,000 or more are to be charged to a plant fund index.
-Departments may contact Credit, Collections and Merchant Services for an index number to transfer the funds if the department does not have a plant fund index.
+Departments may contact Credit, Collections and Merchant Services to request creation of a plant fund index to transfer the funds into if the department does not have a plant fund index.